WA’s carbon-pricing program nears $1 billion in revenue, far outpacing early estimates

 “When you use a product that pollutes, you don’t want customers to just ignore the impact on the environment,” Bushnell said.
 “Although it’s politically very awkward to talk about higher fuel prices, from an environmental economics perspective, that’s kind of the point.”

-“You want firms and customers and everybody to sort of realize that, ‘Oh, yeah, hey, wait, the air isn’t free,’” he continued.
+“You want firms and customers and everybody to sort of realize that, ‘Oh, yeah, hey, wait, the air isn’t free,’ ” he continued.
 “And if using this energy is actually causing damage to the air or the climate, we want that reflected in everybody’s decisions on what kind of car to buy, and what kind of appliances to buy, and all of that.”

 Businesses covered by the program — those emitting more than 25,000 metric tons of carbon dioxide per year — do not need to turn in any allowances to the state to comply with the law until November 2024.
 Then, one third of 2023 emissions are due.
 The rest of allowances for the first compliance period are not due until November 2027.